Last Updated: May 6, 2021

-The Brunei Ministry of Health has confirmed 228 cases of COVID-19 in Brunei Darussalam.
+- The Brunei Ministry of Health has confirmed 228 cases of COVID-19 in Brunei Darussalam.

-- RBA has suspended most of its routes until January 31, 2021, with limited scheduled service continuing to Kuala Lumpur, Melbourne, Singapore, Hong Kong, and Manila.
+- RBA has suspended most of its routes until October 30, 2021, with limited scheduled service continuing to Hong Kong, Jakarta, Kuala Lumpur, London, Manila, Melbourne, and Singapore only.
 Please contact RBA and Singapore Airlines (SIA) for details and booking information and note the following: